Back to Blog

 Before you spend time (and money) on software, get your foundation in order:

 Then look at tools.
-Use software to amplify what’s already working not to try and patch what’s broken.
+Use software to amplify what's already working - not to patch what's broken.